ranhya/ranhya.github.io/content/posts/cat-quest.md

 The caves are a fun challenge especially if you’re doing them under-leveled and there are a LOT of secrets in them which I find very fun!
 You get the 3 best items and the ones I ended up using for most of the end-game from these chests.
 All secret items of course.

 Yup that’s about it.
 Play Cat Quest!!!
-It’s peak gaming!
+It’s purrfect! :3